 Raphael is interested in utilizing his ADA International Fellowship to design a project that helps teachers to gain knowledge of policies and regulation protecting rights of children with disability, and to eliminate stigmatization among students with disabilities.
 He plans to work with his colleagues at the Institute and officials in the Ministry of Education and Vocational Training to implement the project.

-Raphael will be conducting his Fellowship with the United States International Council on Disabilities (USICD).
+Raphael conducted his Fellowship with the United States International Council on Disabilities under the supervision of David Morrissey, Executive Director, and Isabel Hodge, Deputy Director of USICD.